 Evolution of salinity tolerance in SAR11

 During 2018-2019, in collaboration with Liz Kujawinski (WHOI) we will be quantifying the mechanistic differences between sister clades of SAR11 that have evolved to inhabit environments of with very different ionic strength regimes.
 Stay tuned for more!

 “Collaborative Research: EAGER: Salinity-based selection between sister clades of abundant coastal bacterioplankton.”
 National Science Foundation OCE-1747681

-Microbial ecology of the Northern Gulf of Mexico “dead zone”
+Microbial ecology of the northern Gulf of Mexico “dead zone”

-This is collaborative work with Nancy Rabalais at LUMCON and Olivia Mason at Florida State University.
-We are using a wide range of cultivation-independent techniques to learn about the microbial communities and genetics associated with the generation and maintenance of seasonal bottom water hypoxia on the Northern Gulf of Mexico shelf region (see lab blog entries for 2013 and 2014 cruise information).
+We collaborate with Nancy Rabalais (LSU/LUMCON), Olivia Mason (Florida State University), and Brett Baker (University of Texas) in deploying a wide range of cultivation-independent techniques to learn about the microbial communities and genetics associated with the generation and maintenance of seasonal bottom water hypoxia on the Northern Gulf of Mexico shelf region (see lab blog entries for 2013 and 2014 cruise information).

 “Cultivation independent assessment of microbial communities in the Gulf of Mexico dead zone.”
 Ralph E. Powe Junior Faculty Enhancement Award, Oak Ridge Associated Universities.

 Thrash, J. Cameron , Kiley W. Seitz, Brett J. Baker, Ben Temperton, Lauren E. Gillies, Nancy N. Rabalais, Bernard Henrissat, Olivia U. Mason.
 (2017) Metabolic roles of uncultivated bacterioplankton lineages in the northern Gulf of Mexico “Dead Zone” mBio.
 8(5):e01017-17. bioRxiv preprint.
 Supplementary Information.